chenjiandongx/kubectl-count/README.md

   <em>🎊 Show resources count in the cluster.</em>
 </p>

-kubectl-count uses the dynamic library to found server preferred resources and then leverages informer mechanism to list resources.
+kubectl-count uses the dynamic library to found server preferred resources and then leverages informer mechanism to list and count resources.

 ### 🔰 Installation